jruels/automation-dev/labs/tf-write-module/index.md

 ```

 ## Install the local module
-Whenever you add a new module to a configuration, Terraform must install the module before it can be used.
+When you add a new module to a configuration, Terraform must install it before it can be used.
 Both the `terraform get` and `terraform init` commands will install and update modules.
 The `terraform init` command will also initialize backends and install plugins.

 ```sh
 terraform get